AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/use-tags-in-a-program.md

 Tags are attributes that describe your programs and are used to group program types in reporting.

+>[!NOTE]
+>
+>If you use the Revenue Cycle Explorer, a period cost must be defined (even if it's 0) in order for reporting to be available for the program.

 ## Use a Tag in a Program {#use-a-tag-in-a-program}

 1. Select your program.
 Click **Setup**.